Ahmedsaka/online-book-store/README.md

 # Online Book Store

 This project is a Bookstore API developed using Spring Boot.
-It provides endpoints to manage books and book categories.
+It provides endpoints to manage books and bookEntity categories.

 ## Endpoints